GiulioFischietti/auth-assignment/docs.md

 In a production deployment, HTTPS/TLS should be mandatory for both client-to-service and inter-service communication in order to protect credentials and authentication tokens during transmission.

-### Scalability Boundaries

-The current architecture is designed to scale horizontally through stateless services and Redis caching.

-However, it has not been optimized for very large-scale deployments involving millions of concurrent users.

-Additional mechanisms such as Redis Cluster, PostgreSQL replication, distributed caching strategies and orchestration platforms would be required to support significantly higher workloads.